Team4308/absolutelib/README.md

 Version: 2.0.0
 Updated: Nov 12, 2025

+---

-## Installation (WPILib Vendor JSON)
+## Installation (Recommended: WPILib Vendor JSON)

 AbsoluteLib is distributed as a WPILib vendor library.
-The vendor JSON is hosted on GitHub Pages and the artifacts are hosted on a public Maven repository.
+The vendor JSON is hosted on GitHub Pages and the artifacts are hosted on a public Maven repository that lives under GitHub Pages.

+Use this for normal FRC robot projects.

 1. Open your robot project in VS Code (WPILib extension installed).
 2. Press `Ctrl+Shift+P` and run: `WPILib: Manage Vendor Libraries`.